 - Exception: You may distinguish a major citation from others by inserting a phrase such as see also, before the remaining, which should be in alphabetical order: (Zimecki & Thomas, 2001; see also Jong, 1999; Rembrandt et al., 2007).
 You may also describe the seminal work outside of parentheses then include more minor contributions at the end of the sentence in parentheses in alpha order.

 - If two or more citations by the same author(s) are listed consecutively, they should be combined: (Jones, 1999, 2001; Jones & Tuller, 2003, 2004; Jones et al., 2006, 2008).

 - To distinguish two or more papers by the same author(s) published in the same year, add a, b, c, etc. after the year: (Park, 1995a,1995b; Park et al., 2001a, 2001b, 2001c); the corresponding letter should also appear with the date in the reference list.

 - If two or more references from the same year contain the same first six or more authors, use a, b, c, and so on for the in-text citation and in the references list (e.g. Tuller et al., 2016a; Tuller et al., 2016b).
 This is the case even when the entire author lists are not identical.
+This is to avoid ambiguity in the in-text citation.
 See also References list, below.